games647/MC-REST-API/ReadMe.md

 - [ ] Blocked server query
 - [ ] Ban API
 - [ ] Mojang Assets, Status API
+- [ ] Caching (and cache headers) for images

+## Goals

+* Workaround rate-limiting by global caching
+* Flexible API (if you have suggestions let us know)
+* Developer friendly responses -> i.e. return a cracked player response if there is a issue with our servers
+* Open Source
+* Open for changes and suggestions
+* Simulate a Mojang API out of the box

 ## Setup